Barrick eyes new mines, not deals, for future growth - NewsBreak

 Barrick eyes new mines, not deals, for future growth

-LAS VEGAS (Reuters) - Barrick Gold Corp Chief Executive Mark Bristow spent years burnishing his reputation as an aggressive dealmaker, but he says now he is focused on new mines that he hopes will boost profit and the company’s sagging stock price.
+LAS VEGAS, Sept 13 (Reuters) - Barrick Gold Corp (ABX.TO) Chief Executive Mark Bristow spent years burnishing his reputation as an aggressive dealmaker, but he says now he is focused on new mines that he hopes will boost profit and the company's sagging stock price.

 "The very foundation of our future has to be our geologists and where we are investing," Bristow told Reuters on the sidelines of the MINExpo conference in Las Vegas, the quadrennial gathering of industry executives and suppliers.
 "Organic growth is always a winner when it comes to value."